• Skip to primary navigation

 • Monterey Jack Cheese - Complements the cheddar with its mild and buttery flavor.

-How To Make Bean Dip In The Crock Pot
+How To Make Crock Pot Bean Dip

 Mix the ingredients: Add refried beans, sour cream, cream cheese, taco seasoning, cheese, and salsa.
 Mix until well combined.